numanharith/GA-SEI-Project-1/README.md

 - multi HTML pages
 - save high score
 - carousel view for financial report
+### Code
+- use coherent and consistent naming conventions for ids, classes, functions and variables
+- refactor and separate into different files
+- more comments
 ## One new thing I learnt
 _Just start and be confident to learn along the way._
 # [Link to live site](https://numanharith.github.io/lemonadestand/LemonadeStand/home.html)